Fishbite/tetris/README.md

 Fishbite

 NB: This is not mobile friendly at the moment.
 With a prior background in 3D modeling and animation, we're just going through the process of learning Blender, with the intention of creating an awesome interface for the game.
 We'll then launch the multi-device compatible app.

+Instructions:

+Use Left Up Right and Down arrow keys on your keboard!